 \section{Discussion}

-In this paper, we investigated regularized online convex allocation problems with a non-separable regularizer.
-While a polynomial-time adaptive algorithm framework is proved optimal in controlling regret, several interesting yet challenging questions are still open to us.
-One is the necessity of non-degeneracy assumption.
-Recently, \cite{bumpensanti2020re} showed that the non-degeneracy assumption is not necessary for re-solving heuristic to reach a low regret under linear settings.
+This paper investigated regularized online convex allocation problems with a non-separable regularizer.
+While a polynomial-time adaptive algorithm framework is proven optimal in controlling regret, several interesting yet challenging questions remain open.
+One is the necessity of the non-degeneracy assumption.
+Recently, \cite{bumpensanti2020re} showed that the non-degeneracy assumption is unnecessary for re-solving heuristics to reach a low regret under linear settings.
 Can a similar optimal result be achieved without the non-degeneracy assumption on constraints in the online convex allocation?
-Another question is on algorithm implementation.
-Although our algorithms are of polynomial complexity, we still wonder whether there exists any other adaptive strategy with a linear computational cost that can achieve the (sub)optimal logarithmic regret.
-We note that in our adaptive strategy, most of our computational complexity comes from the frequent updating of dual solutions.
-To reduce the computational cost, one possible approach is to reduce the updating frequency.
-Lastly, throughout this paper, we only discussed online convex allocation problems under the stochastic input model.
-The behavior of re-solving algorithms for other input models like random permutation inputs or adversarial inputs still remains largely unknown.
+Another challenge is the input model.
+Throughout this paper, we only discussed online allocation problems under the stochastic input model.
+The behavior of re-solving algorithms for other input models like random permutation or adversarial inputs remains largely unknown.

 \end{sloppypar}